docksal/docksal/docs/blackfire.md

 ---

-Use [Blackfire Docker instructions](https://blackfire.io/docs/integrations/docker) to get a snippet that you can put in a `.bashrc`/etc. file.
+Use [Blackfire Docker instructions](https://blackfire.io/docs/integrations/docker) to get a `~/.bashrc` snippet.
 This will set the API keys globally.

 Add the `blackfire` service to `.docksal/docksal.yml` under `services`: